strongio/evolutionary-optimization/README.md

 ![](./images/param-20/pair_sphere.png)

-We can see, in the above experiment, the best-achieving optimizers are not all the same as in with 8-param experiment.
+We can see that the best-achieving optimizers are not all the same as in the 8-param experiment.
 We do not intend to use these results to draw sweeping conclusions about which optimizer is better.
 No problem-specific tuning was performed on any optimizer.
-These are already winners in their own category.
-There are many population-based algorithms not included in this discussion, and more are actively been invented.
-Some are shown better in certain scenarios, but people have learned to be sceptical whenever a claim is made about optimization superiority.
+These methods are already proven winners over time.
+There are many algorithms not included in this discussion, and more are actively been invented.
+Some are shown better in certain scenarios, but people have learned to be sceptical whenever a claim is made about optimization superiority, until they are proven repeatedly in other domains, and that is where our selection of algorithms comes from.

-In summary, optimization scenarios can be complex and counter intuitive.
+Optimization scenarios can be complex and counter intuitive.
 In reality, we often have little idea of the objective surface, e.g. DNN parameter search, which is thought to be suitable for PSO [19].
 It is important to select a suitable method based on the specific problem.
 Sometimes it even requires hyper-parameter tuning, which can easily be another layer of optimization of its own.

 ## Related works